Rolex Bracelets: The Ultimate Guide to Rolex Bracelets

 What was especially notable about the new GMT-Master II was that a watch as sporty as the GMT-Master II came with a Jubilee bracelet.

-The Jubilee bracelet was always thought as a dress bracelet, but since Rolex introduced the President bracelet in 1956, Rolex could use the Jubilee bracelet for sportier watches as well.
+The Jubilee bracelet was always thought of as a dress bracelet, but since Rolex introduced the President bracelet in 1956, Rolex could use the Jubilee bracelet for sportier watches as well.

-Apart from certain exceptions, the Jubilee bracelet is mainly reserved for the different Datejust models, and this is because the Jubilee bracelet is elegant, neat, yet still a bit sporty, and this goes together perfectly with the DNA of the Datejust.
+Apart from certain exceptions, the Jubilee bracelet is mainly reserved for the different Datejust models, and this is because the Jubilee bracelet is elegant, and neat, yet still a bit sporty, and this goes together perfectly with the DNA of the Datejust.